Overview & History

 Transportation systems are in place which provide workforce accessibility to most regions of the County.
 With its abundance of forests and waterways, recreational opportunities abound and help to provide an attractive lifestyle to individuals currently living in the County or considering relocating to the County

 The County seeks to continue to assist existing companies such as Bloch & Guggenheimer (pickle processor), Cambridge, International (conveyor belt producer), University of Maryland Medical Center, formerly Dorchester General Hospital (health care provider ), L’Air Liquide (a division of Liquid Air Corp. and a producer of specialty gases), and Visual Concepts Plus (fabricator of display furnishings).
 Assistance to existing companies ranges from tax abatements to communication and coordination efforts on the part of the County’s Economic Development Office with various State and Federal grant programs designed to accommodate existing businesses.

 Agriculture is a key industry in Dorchester County; again, it is an industry so much a part of the character of the County that care needs to be taken not to miss the opportunities to consider industries which can serve and compliment that very key component of the Dorchester County lifestyle and community.

 Marketing efforts are focused on industrial sites located throughout the County.
 Sites ranging from one acre to 150 acres remain available.

 The Town of Hurlock, located in the northern part of the County and at the center of the Delmarva Peninsula, has acreage available in its industrial park.
+There is also acreage available at the Dorchester Regional Technology Park located on Bucktown Road.
 Both the Chesapeake Industrial Park in Cambridge and the Hurlock Industrial Park have been designated as Enterprise Zones by the State of Maryland, providing other beneficial tax incentives to both employers and employees.